samahSHAYYA/Simple-TSP-Manual-Solver-GUI-MATLAB/ReadMe.md

 2. For educational purposes, try creating another GUI from scratch using MATLAB.
    Use this GUI as a reference, noting its imperfections and incompleteness.
-   Aim to enhance its functionalities and adhere to best practices.
+   Aim to enhance its functionalities and adhere to best practices. **For inspiration, see SampleGUI.mp4 video.**

 3. Explore heuristics and devise a method to compare them against brute force solutions.
 Note that brute force becomes impractical beyond 8 points due to